 - Motor Insurance Database (MID) - Information relating to your insurance policy will be added to the MID, managed by the Motor Insurers’ Bureau (MIB).
 MID and the data stored on it may be used by certain statutory and/or authorised bodies including the police, the DVLA, the Driver and Vehicle Agency (DVA) Northern Ireland, the Insurance Fraud Bureau and other bodies permitted by law for purposes not limited to but including Electronic Licencing, Continuous Insurance Enforcement, anyone pursuing a claim in respect of a road traffic collision

 - third party processors

 - reinsurers.
-In the event of a very large claim we would need to share your information with our reinsurers who may be located outside of the European Economic Area (EEA).
-In such circumstances we ensure that the reinsurers provide the same level of data protection as required by UK and EEA regulation
+In the event of a very large claim we would need to share your information with our reinsurers who may be located outside of the UK or the European Economic Area (EEA).
+In such circumstances we ensure that the reinsurers provide the same level of data protection as required by UK data protection laws and regulation

 - regulators and statutory bodies (such as the Financial Conduct Authority or the Financial Ombudsmen Service)

 - any party (or their professional advisors) concerned in the event of a merger, acquisition, or any form of sale of some or all of our assets